 Personalize Your Face Mask

-Looking for a way to spice up your mask, or get your child excited about their new accessory?
+Looking for a way to spice up your face mask, or get your child excited about their new accessory?
 Do you have an old tie-dye kit lying around?
 How about puffy paint or fabric markers?
 Although we love how our plain white Everyday Face Mask (two layers of crazy soft cotton, machine-washable, and features adjustable straps) matches everything, sometimes it's fun to spice things up.
 Or....maybe you and your kiddos just need a rainy day activity.
-Either way, get yourself the Everyday, grab some fabric markers, a tie-dye kit, puffy paint, and heck - maybe even throw in some gems and whip out that old bedazzle kit, and you have yourself a great way to get your child (and let's be honest, you as well) excited about wearing a mask.
+Either way, get yourself the Everyday, grab some fabric markers, a tie-dye kit, puffy paint, and heck - maybe even throw in some gems and whip out that old bedazzle kit, and you have yourself a great way to get your child (and let's be honest, you as well) excited about wearing a personalized face mask.

 Tie-dye your face mask

 1. A tie-dye kit (we like this one from Amazon)